-Training - Advanced
+Traning/workshop -Advanced

-Advanced trainings are typically offered once each year in Fort Bragg, usually in the Spring or Fall, if sufficient enrollment is met.
-These advanced trainings are best for participants who have been in business less than three years.
+Advanced traning/workshops are typically offered once each year in Fort Bragg, usually in the Spring or Fall, if sufficient enrollment is met.
+These advanced traning/workshops are best for participants who have been in business more than three years.